MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-routing-convention.md

 ### Enable customized routing convention

-The following sample codes are used to enable the customized routing convention:
+The following sample code is used to enable the customized routing convention:

 ```C#
 HttpConfiguration configuration = ......